 The following information relating to the nominees for election as Directors of K-Bro is based partly on our records and partly on information received from each nominee.
 All information is presented as at the date of this Information Circular.
 All Directors have held the principal occupation identified below for not less than five years, with the exception of Michael Percy as detailed below.
 Each Director elected at the Meeting will hold office until the earlier of our next annual meeting of Shareholders or until his or her successor is elected.

-Director Since 2004

-Not Independent

-K-Bro Committees Nil

-Total Compesation for 2017

-Attendance Record Board - 10 of 10
+Age 59 Director Since 2004 Not Independent1 K-Bro Committees Nil Total Compesation for 2018 \$217,800 Attendance Record Board - 7 of 7

+Ownership or Control of Shares

 MATTHEW B. HILLS